belle2/basf2/framework/doc/development/tuppr.rst

    If you cannot ensure backwards compatibility, you should discuss about this with the globaltag manager or during a `Software Developers meeting <https://indico.belle2.org/category/18/>`__.
-Then, after having found a proper solution, please create a pull request with the code changes and make sure that, apart from the missing payload, it is approved by all necessary people and can be merged on short notice.
-Only then you should ask for an update of the globaltag by providing the pull request number and the new payloads to the globaltag manager.
+Then, after having found a proper solution, please create a merge request with the code changes and make sure that, apart from the missing payload, it is approved by all necessary people and can be merged on short notice.
+Only then you should ask for an update of the globaltag by providing the merge request number and the new payloads to the globaltag manager.

 Testing of all changes